 If you are an artist considering selling your work, giclee printing is a great option.
 Your work will be more valuable and appealing to potential buyers, and you can be confident that your work will stand the test of time.

 How can I get started with giclee printing?

 Once you have chosen your media, the next step is to select your print size.
-Giclee prints can be made from small prints to large murals.
+Giclee prints can be made in custom size, from small prints to large murals.
 The size you choose will depend on the intended use of your print.
 For example, if you plan to display your print in a frame, you must choose a smaller size to fit inside the frame without cropping.

 After choosing the size and media for your print, the next step is to select the resolution at which your image is printed.
 The resolution refers to the number of dots per inch (DPI) the printer uses to create your image.
 The higher the DPI, the sharper and more detailed your image.
 However, it is essential to note that higher resolutions will take longer to print and require more ink.
 The suggested dpi for giclee is 300 dpi.

 Once you have selected the resolution for your print, the next step is to select the color mode.
 The color mode determines how your image will be printed in terms of its colors.
 There are four main color modes: CMYK (cyan, magenta, yellow, black), RGB (red, green, blue), grayscale, and bitmap.
 Each color mode has its advantages and disadvantages, so selecting the one that best suits your needs is essential.

 After you have chosen the color mode for your print, the next step is to select the paper type.
 The most common types of paper used for giclee prints are glossy photo paper and semi-glossy photo paper.
 Glossy photo paper has a shiny finish and makes colors appear more saturated; semi-glossy photo paper has a duller finish and gives images a softer look.
 It is the most important thing to note that glossy photo paper can show fingerprints more easily than semi-glossy photo paper.